-10-year actuarial interest rates The most recent semi-annual investment review required by law as of June 30, 2023, indicated that over the trailing ten-year period, all of the funds have achieved their actuarial interest rate.
+10-year actuarial interest rates

+The most recent semi-annual investment review required by law as of June 30, 2024, indicated that over the trailing ten-year period, STRS, SERS, and HPRS have achieved their actuarial interest rate.
+PERS and OP&F have lagged their actuarial interest rate over that period.

-The success of a system in meeting its long term actuarial interest rate is one of the most closely monitored data points by the ORSC, but it is not the sole determining factor of adequate pension funding.
+The success of a system in meeting its long-term actuarial interest rate is one of the most closely monitored data points by the ORSC, but it is not the sole determining factor of adequate pension funding.